 Rakesh Rawal, CEO, Codex said: “The T50 is an inspirational showcase and testament to the power of science and technology as a force for good in society.
 We are looking forward to organising this event in London and hearing from another 50 innovators whose powerful technologies are sure to be applied to solving some of humanity’s biggest problems and to power growth across the world”.

 Future of Mobility

 The format will be a series of Codex Talks.
 A Codex Talk is a concise presentation, lasting 15 minutes (or less), in which the speaker addresses a challenging question faced by their technology or industry today and ends with a bold prediction for the future.

 Codex Talks are engaging, entertaining and elucidating.
 They give the audience something they can walk away with: valuable insights, actionable information, fresh perspectives, and renewed optimism.

 The success of the T50 conference in 2017 and 2019 can be witnessed from the testimonial videos:

-Partnering with the World’s Top 50 Innovators 2021 enables your organisation to participate in immersive marketing packages designed to demonstrate your leadership alongside the industry’s most influential visionaries while generating new leads and engaging with your key decision makers face-to-face.
+Partnering with the World’s Top 50 Innovators 2022 enables your organisation to participate in immersive marketing packages designed to demonstrate your leadership alongside the industry’s most influential visionaries while generating new leads and engaging with your key decision-makers face-to-face.

-If you feel this event could be beneficial for your organisation to participate in Australia, please get in touch to start the conversation.
+If you feel this event could be beneficial for your organisation to participate in London, please get in touch to start the conversation.

 I look forward to hearing from you.